 Separated by only 170 miles, this is one of the closest interstate rivalries in the country and it dates back to 1893.
 Initially this was a very close matchup, but since the 1930’s, Tennessee has dominated the series.
 However, a majority of the games have been won by small margins, and both fan bases are eager to beat the other, making this game always interesting and one of the best experiences in the SEC.

-Kentucky Wildcats in the BCS National Championship, Bowl Games and SEC Championship
+Kentucky Wildcats in the College Football Playoff, Bowl Games and SEC Championship

 Believe it or not, the Kentucky Wildcats have been a member of the SEC their entire existence.
 Starting with legendary coach “Bear” Bryant under the realm, the Wildcats have won their fair share of bowl games over the years, compiling a better than .500 record in the process.
 With an impressive two SEC to date, the Wildcats are surely a presence in College Football’s most premier conference.
 Ticketcity offers tickets to all college football bowl games and the SEC Championship Game.

 Are there any special traditions before the game?